Indeterminacy (music)

 Indeterminacy is a composing approach in which some aspects of a musical work are left open to chance or to the interpreter's free choice.
 John Cage, a pioneer of indeterminacy, defined it as "the ability of a piece to be performed in substantially different ways".

-The earliest significant use of music indeterminacy features is found in many of the compositions of American composer Charles Ives in the early 20th century.
-Henry Cowell adopted Ives's ideas during the 1930s, in works allowing players to arrange the fragments of music in a number of different possible sequences.
-Beginning in the early 1950s, the term came to refer to the (mostly American) movement which grew up around Cage.
-This group included the other members of the New York School.
-In Europe, following the introduction of the expression "aleatory music" by Werner Meyer-Eppler, the French composer Pierre Boulez was largely responsible for popularizing the term.

 Definition

 Describing indeterminacy, composer John Cage said: "My intention is to let things be themselves."
 Cage initially defined indeterminacy as "the ability of a piece to be performed in substantially different ways".
 Bryan Simms thus conflates indeterminacy with what Cage called chance composition when he claims that "Any part of a musical work is indeterminate if it is chosen by chance, or if its performance is not precisely specified.
 The former case is called 'indeterminacy of composition'; the latter is called 'indeterminacy of performance'."